Skip to Main Content

 Creative Commons (CC) is a worldwide licence.
 Any individuals, no matter where in the world they are located, may reuse material that has been made available under CC Licence.
 You can easily find materials licensed for reuse under Creative Commons using the Creative Commons Search.
 You can also use materials available in Open Educational Resources, which can be searched for via OER Commons.
 CC Licensing does not replace copyright; you need to abide by any restrictions on the licence, or doing so is a violation of copyright.

-If you have used copyrighted material in your lecture or teaching materials, it is normally acceptable to include this when you add the slides to Moodle, provided that your use of the material falls under one of the exceptions to copyright (see tab – Exceptions to Copyright, above).
+If you have used copyrighted material in your lecture or teaching materials, it is normally acceptable to include this when you add the slides to Moodle/VLE, provided that your use of the material falls under one of the exceptions to copyright (see tab – Exceptions to Copyright, above).

 It is normally possible to use copyrighted images for the purposes of education, either under licence or under the terms of an exception to copyright.
 Photographs, illustrations, paintings, diagrams, and other forms of image are protected by copyright.
 This is usually for the term of the creator's life, plus 70 years.
 Following this period, works fall into the public domain.